 The Excitement is Building!

-Hilbert Museum expansion set to open to the public on February 23, 2024
+Hilbert Museum expansion opened to the public on February 23, 2024

-The reinvented Hilbert Museum will feature a striking, two-building ensemble offering 26 galleries for rotating displays of the more than 5,000 oils, watercolors and drawings depicting everyday California life in the growing Hilbert Collection.
-It will also include a café, a community room for lectures, classes and events, a research library, and an outdoor courtyard with native gardens that create a new front door to the museum.
+The reinvented Hilbert Museum features a striking, two-building ensemble offering 26 galleries for rotating displays of the more than 5,000 oils, watercolors and drawings depicting everyday California life in the growing Hilbert Collection.
+It also includes a café, a community room for lectures, classes and events, a research library, and an outdoor courtyard with native gardens that create a new front door to the museum.

 Uniting the two gallery buildings is a floating, open-air structure presenting “Pleasures Along the Beach,” a 40’ x 16’ signature 1969 glass-tile mosaic by acclaimed artist Millard Sheets that will serve as the ultimate preview of the California art inside the Hilbert Museum.

-The nine exhibitions opening on February 23, 2024, in the expanded museum include:
+The nine exhibitions on view beginning February 23, 2024, in the expanded museum include:

 North Wing Galleries